 Translation certainly isn’t a commodity.

 We do not have a field full of word wells behind our office that spout off words all day.
-Instead we have a tight knit group of highly qualified linguists that are tied together by technology.
-Trying to measure the true cost of translation by the word is a mistake.
+Instead, we have a tight-knit group of highly qualified linguists that are tied together by technology.
+Trying to measure the true cost of translation by word is a mistake.

 When you evaluate translation services you should add in all of the additional services offered by your vendor.
 If the vendor adds value and decreases the amount of time you spend on a project you should factor that into your decision.
 Here are some factors to consider that might carry an additional fee from your vendor: